boban100janovski/boban984.github.io/_posts/2013-11-03-Basic-JavaScript-Tips.md

 * undefined
 * false

-We can determine the type using `typeof` and `instanceof` commands :
+We can determine the type using `typeof` and `instanceof` commands:

 ```javascript
 typeof x or typeof(x) //The first one is most commonly used